4d/docs/website/translated_docs/es/API/formulaClass.md

 #### Description

-The `Formula from string` command <!-- REF formulaClass.Formula from string.Summary -->creates a 4D.Function object based upon the *formulaString*<!-- END REF -->.  *formulaString* can be as simple as a single value or complex, such as a project method with parameters.
+The `Formula from string` command<!-- REF formulaClass.
+Formula from string.
+Summary -->creates a 4D.Function object based upon the *formulaString*<!-- END REF -->.  *formulaString* can be as simple as a single value or complex, such as a project method with parameters.

 This command is similar to [`Formula`](#formula), except that it handles a text-based formula.
 In most cases, it is recommended to use the `Formula` command. `Formula from string` should only be used when the original formula was expressed as text (e.g., stored externally in a JSON file).
 In this context, using syntax with tokens is highly advised.
 > Because local variable contents can not be accessed by name in compiled mode, they can not be used in *formulaString*.
 An attempt to access a local variable with `Formula from string` will result in an error (-10737).